dabaspark/agentic_rag/README.md

-# Agentic RAG: My Super Cheap Documentation Helper
+# Agentic RAG

-Hey!
 I built this because I was tired of:
-1. LLMs being clueless about newer APIs
+1. LLMs being clueless about newer APIs when programming
 2. Basic RAG setups choking on technical stuff

-## Why This is Cool
+## Why This solution

 - **Works with Any Docs**: Point it at any documentation site and go
-- **Completely Free Embeddings**: Using stella_en_400M_v5 - it's a beast at retrieval and totally free
+- **Completely Free Embeddings**: Using stella_en_400M_v5 - it's a beast at retrieval and totally working locally
 - **Dirt Cheap LLM**: DeepSeek's API costs next to nothing
 - **Free Database**: Supabase's free tier has everything we need